Specialist Racing Wheels since 1986

 Road & Track // Time Trial // Cyclocross

 We keep around 20,000 Sapim CX-Ray spokes in stock at all times.
 They are quite easily the strongest spokes on the market, able to withstand forces that occasionally belie belief!
 One of the guys here just witnessed a rear mech sliced in half when coming into contact with a spinning wheel.
 They are not immune to breakages though - it is common for pedals to take a few out in race incidents, but due to their ability to stay stable under tension, even a 20h front wheel can stay relatively rideable with a broken spoke.
 They are made out of very high quality stainless steel.
 Tension does dissipate over time but as we build them to very tight tolerances of relative tension, they will stay true for a long time to come.
-In general use, tension should be checked annually and brought back up if required.
+In general use, tension should be checked before every ride and brought back up when it gets low enough to affect structural stability.

 ACI Stainless double-butted are excellent spokes - they are 20% Chromium, fit hub holes nicely with a smooth bend & nicely rolled thread.
 Very few breakages over the years, they seem to bend in crashes too and we use Purple Extreme lube to combat corrosion from winter crud.
 We have built wheels for global-touring, downhill racing and almost all other applications with these spokes over the years - with NO issues due to the spokes of any kind.
 Amazing quality.
 We find them much more stable and less prone to failure than DT Competition - slightly lighter too.